 - Legislative changes affecting schools, kura and early learning services

 - Learn more

-The Education Act 1989 establishes the legal framework for our education system, from early childhood education to compulsory schooling to international education and tertiary education.
+The Education Act 1989 (external link) establishes the legal framework for our education system, from early childhood education to compulsory schooling to international education and tertiary education.

-The Education (Update) Amendment Bill (the Bill) amends the Education Act 1989 (the Act) to make the achievement and learning of children and young people central to the early childhood education and compulsory schooling Parts of the Act.
+The Education (Update) Amendment Act 2017 (the Act) comes into effect on 19 May 2017.
+This amends the Education Act 1989 (the Act) to make the achievement and learning of children and young people central to the early childhood education and compulsory schooling Parts of the Act.

 The Education Act 1989 also sets up the Crown entities and the independent statutory bodies in the education sector, for example:

 - New Zealand Qualifications Authority (NZQA) (external link)